Episode 4: Bitcoin Adoption in Nigeria ft. Chirs Ani

 People are getting tired of the banks in Africa, so people are starting to shift toward the use of crypto.
 Chris believes we will see the highest crypto trading volume in 2020.
 We will also see these crypto startups emerge and take over space.
 It is also possible we will start to see regulation on crypto in Nigeria, but Chris doesn't think they will hinder the process of crypto.
 Another trend we will like to see is the younger generation getting involved.

 Africa has been at an economic disadvantage, because of bad leadership.
 These startups who have succeeded in Nigeria will want to start to go into other African countries.
 As long as the economic policy is failing in these countries Bitcoin will be needed there.
-However, to penetrate those markets education needs to come first, that is why we are currently tell people in africa how crypto can help africa.
+However, to penetrate those markets education needs to come first, that is why we are telling people in Africa how crypto can help Africa.
 Working with cooperatives in these countries in another way can be reached by a startup looking to expand into new countries.